SafeStudio/fb/README.md

 ```

 > You can get Firebase `secret` token like so:
-> - click on the gear icon in you Firebase Console
+> - Click on the gear icon in you Firebase Console
 > - Click Project settings
 > - Click on the Service Account tab
 > - Click on the Database Secrets link in the inner left-nav